heiswayi/heiswayi.nrird.com/_posts/2015-08-11-experiment-with-ai-chatbot-app-development.md

 #### Found better library... called SIML

-After some time, I found another chatbot markup language known as [Synthetic Intelligence Markup Language (SIML)](http://simlbot.com/), which was more powerful than AIML.
+After some time, I found another chatbot markup language library known as [Synthetic Intelligence Markup Language (SIML)](http://simlbot.com/), which was more powerful than AIML.
 SIML provided much better features compared to AIML.
 So, I changed the current markup language of my chatbot from AIML to use SIML as SIML already provided their own chatbot studio program called Syn Chatbot Studio.

 Based on their website, Syn Chatbot Studio offers a comprehensive collection of tools to develop intelligent chatbots that targeted desktops, mobile and web platforms.
 It has Code Analysis, AIML to SIML converter, JavaScript Editor, Regex Tester and smooth Auto-Complete.
 Much more interestingly, it has ability to execute JavaScript function from its routine of responses.
 That was very cool feature since I had a lot of things I could do with JavaScript.